carlosabalde/libvmod-redis/README.rst

                 add_server(STRING tag, STRING location, INT timeout, INT ttl) Arguments
     tag: name tagging the Redis server in some category (e.g. ``main``, ``master``, ``slave``, etc.).
-Using the reserved tag ``cluster`` is not allowed.
+Using the reserved tag ``cluster`` is only allowed if Redis Cluster support was enabled when calling ``redis.init()``.

     location: Redis connection string.
 Both host + port and UNIX sockets are supported.
+If this is a Redis Cluster server only host + port format is allowed.

     timeout: connection timeout (milliseconds) to the Redis server.
+If this is a Redis Cluster server the recommendation is using the same timeout used when calling ``redis.init()`` to enabled Redis Cluster support.

     ttl: TTL (seconds) of Redis connections (0 means no TTL).
 Once the TTL of a connection is consumed, the module transparently reestablishes it.
-See "Client timeouts" in http://redis.io/topics/clients for extra information.Return value
+See "Client timeouts" in http://redis.io/topics/clients for extra information.
+If this is a Redis Cluster server the recommendation is using the same TTL used when calling ``redis.init()`` to enabled Redis Cluster support.

+Return value
     VOID
 Description
     Adds an extra Redis server.